The iOS SDK Guide Follow

 file.
 Make sure you use this to access your Xcode project.

-Add SDK without CocoaPods
+Add the SDK Manually

 -